Ningning-HOU/homepage/_pages/about.md

   - /about.html
 ---

 My name is Hou Ningning.
 I am a Lecturer (Assistant Prof) at Macquarie University(Sydney, Australia).
 Before joining Macquarie University, I worked as a Postdoctoral Fellow at The Hong Kong Polytechnic University (PolyU).
-I obtained my Ph.D. degree in 2021 from PolyU under the supervision of [Prof. Yuanqing Zheng](https://www4.comp.polyu.edu.hk/~csyqzheng/).
-Prior to this, I received my B.Eng. degree from Beijing University of Posts and Telecommunications (BUPT) in 2017. <br/>
+I obtained my Ph.D. from PolyU under the supervision of [Prof. Yuanqing Zheng](https://www4.comp.polyu.edu.hk/~csyqzheng/).
+Prior to this, I received my B.Eng. degree from Beijing University of Posts and Telecommunications (BUPT). <br/>
 Feel free to contact me at [ningning.hou@mq.edu.au].
 Detailed CV is [[Here](/homepage/files/CV-Ningning Hou-2410.pdf)].

-I am looking for self-motivated PhD students, and research staff in all levels to work on exciting research projects related to Artificial Intelligence of Things (AIoT), LPWANs, edge computing, wireless networking, security, and privacy.
+I am looking for self-motivated PhD students, and research staff at all levels to work on exciting research projects related to Artificial Intelligence of Things (AIoT), LPWANs, edge computing, wireless networking, security, and privacy.
 If you are interested in any of these or other research topics, please feel free to contact me.

 Scholarships
 ======